YXLiaw/Top-1000-Most-Streaming-Artists-on-Spotify-2020/README.md

 - Overall year trend of audio features on Spotify
 - Artist that has the most number of followers/streams on Spotify

+**Instructions for Spotify Data Scraping**
+For extracting data from Spotify, the following fundamental instructions are required to get started:
+1. Go to Spotify Developer's website and create a new free account if not yet available: https://developer.spotify.com/dashboard/login
+2. Once account is created, select "Create an app" option with a random app name.
+3. After creating an app, record down the client ID and client secret key, which will be required for authenticating Spotipy object on Jupyter Notebook.

 **Code and Resources Used**
 ---
 - **Python Version** : 3.7